Asma Khan: Career

+On 6 March 2025, Khan released her third cookbook Monsoon: Delicious Indian Recipes for Every Day and Season.

 Philanthropy

 On Sundays, when Darjeeling Express is closed, Khan offers free use of the premises to women who are aspiring chefs and restaurateurs who would like to host supper clubs.
 When Khan gave up the Soho space, she arranged with her landlord to allow Imad Alarnab, a Syrian refugee who had been running a pop-up restaurant, to use the space for the remainder of the lease.

 Khan's restaurants support a non-profit, Second Daughters Fund, which encourages families in India to celebrate the births of second daughters by sending packages of sweet treats to be shared with neighbors.

 In July 2019, to mark her 50th birthday, Khan traveled to Northern Iraq to open an all-women cafe for survivors of ISIS at the Essyan refugee camp.

+Recognition

+In 2022, she was appointed the Chef Advocate for the United Kingdom (a WFP Goodwill Ambassador) by the UN World Food Programme and an Honorary Fellow of the Queen's College, Oxford.
+In 2024 she was named by Time to their list of the year's 100 most influential people.
+In 2024 she received the Johannes van Dam prize for her exceptional contribution to the sharing of knowledge of gastronomy.

 Personal life

 Khan is married to Mushtaq, an academic.
 According to Khan, he is not a fan of her food, preferring simple dishes and finding hers too complex.
 The couple have two sons.

-In May of 2022 she was made an Honorary Fellow of the Queen's College, Oxford.